AddieCohen/stoke-weather/.swm/adding-an-instance-of-component.vg2sm.sw.md

 # Basic Example

-We'll follow the implementation of {Example Component (an instance of Component)} for this example.
+We'll follow the implementation of {Example Component (an instance of Componengdfgdgt)} for this example.

 {add a high-level description of Example Component}.

 # TL;DR

-1. Create a class inheriting from {base class} in [add a "/path" of a containing folder, and / or describe the file naming convention](#text-placeholder-id-7wbm4)
+1. Create a class inheriting from {base class} in

 2. Define {add class level variables / constants / types to define}